mcharrak/jekyll-theme-prologue/_posts/2019-06-03-speaking-toefl.md

 Troubleshooting:

-It might be the case, that you are not able to come up with two specific reasons.
+It might be the case that you are not able to come up with two specific reasons.
 In that case we can simply use two examples for the same reason.
 You may want to use the expression "on the other hand" when introducing the second example.
-A simple and straight second example might be an example which is exactly the opposite of your previous example, such that it supports the expressiveness of your initial example.
+A simple and straightforward second example might be an example which is exactly the opposite of your previous example, such that it supports the expressiveness of your first example.